AnonH4x0r/3xCpResetor/README.md

 Step-4: Put your list.txt

-You are done! now just wait and see the game!
+You are done! now just wait and enjoy the game!